aut0maticjack/lazyweb/3D-Printing-TMC22xx-Quick-Guide.md

 * If you need to solder pins to your driver, the IC goes on the bottom (facing the control board) as picured above.
 The heatsink goes on top (away from the control board).
 The driver is cooled through the PCB, not through the IC cap.
 * If your driver has PCB color (silkscreen aka solder mask) over the cooling pad then don't worry about it.
 This affects cooling ability less than 5%.
-* Wipe top of driver with isopropyl alcohol
+* Wipe top of driver with isopropyl alcohol.
-* Add heatsink so it covers the through-pad (the little grid of circles showing where the IC is)
+* Add heatsink so it covers the through-pad (the little grid of circles showing where the IC is).
 * You need heatsinks and a fan blowing hot air away from the heatsink.
 Do not use these drivers without both heatsink and fan.
 They will shut down if they reach 150C internally and they will reach that temperature if you don't cool them.

 ### Install Driver

-* Power off printer
+* Power off printer.
-* Unplug X and Y motors
+* Unplug X and Y motors.
-* Remove old driver (A4988 or DRV8825)
+* Remove old driver (A4988 or DRV8825).
 * Set jumpers as follows:

 | Driver and Stepping | MS1 | MS2 | MS3 |